LightningCreations/LCS/drafts/LightningCreations/LCSD3/README.md

 Identifiers which start with an underscore (`_`) character, followed by any of `A`, `C`, `K`, `L`, `Q`, `T`, `V`, or `X`, MUST NOT parse as a typename.
-Additionally, any of the following identifiers MUST not parse as typenames: ``

 ```
 TYPE = TYPENAME